pegros/PEG_LIST/help/sfpegListCmp.md

 * the actions available on this record selection (more than the standard edit/delete)

 It further extends these capabilities by providing:
-* a wide variety of alternative record fetch methods (SOQL, SOSL, SAQL or custom Apex)
+* a wide variety of alternative record fetch methods (SOQL, SOSL or custom Apex)
 * the ability to handle completely custom data sets (as Apex `Map<String,Object>` lists converted as JSON objects) e.g. fetched via callouts to external systems (without the need for external objects) or built from custom Apex logic (combining multiple related records, rebuilding record hierarchies...)